spacetelescope/stpipe/docs/source/model_library.rst

 =============

-`~stpipe.library.AbstractModelLibrary` is a container designed to allow efficient processing of collections of `~stpipe.datamodel.AbstractDataModel` instances created from an association.
+`~stpipe.library.AbstractModelLibrary` is a container designed to allow efficient processing of collections of `~stpipe.protocols.DataModel` instances created from an association.

 `~stpipe.library.AbstractModelLibrary` is an ordered collection (like a `list`) but provides: